WAS - ADD

 The average price of all round-trip flights from Washington, D.C. to Addis Ababa clicked on KAYAK for each day over the last 12 months.

 Your flight ticket price will generally be cheaper if you fly to Addis Ababa on a Wednesday and more expensive on a Tuesday.
-On your return trip to Washington, D.C., you should consider flying back on a Tuesday, and avoid Mondays for better deals.
+On your return trip to Washington, D.C., you should consider flying back on a Tuesday, and avoid Thursdays for better deals.

 What is the cheapest month to fly from Washington, D.C. to Addis Ababa?